 How HFMD Affects Children Differently

 Every child reacts in their own way.
 Some may have only a few spots and a low fever.
 Others may feel sore and tired for a couple of days.
+In our case, the symptoms didn’t hit hard.
+There was some discomfort, a bit of clinginess, and lots of asking for water but nothing alarming.

 Treating HFMD at Home